gleich/scinot/README.md

 ### `\sn{}`

-This command should be used in math mode only.
+This command should be used in _**math mode only**_.
 Simply pass in the exponent used for the scientific notation and texsci will render the rest.
 Here is a demo:

 ```latex
 $ 2.99 \sn{8} $